 - What your company’s responsibilities will be in the event of a claim

 - How much your premiums will cost, both now and in future renewal periods

-Understanding the basics differences between claims made insurance vs. per occurrence insurance will ensure you have the coverage you need.
+Understanding the basic differences between claims-made insurance vs. per occurrence insurance will ensure you have the coverage you need.

 Occurrence Insurance Policy

 The majority of P&C insurance policies are occurrence policies, which tend to be the less complicated of the two types of coverage.
 An occurrence policy covers any instance of bodily injury or property damage that happens within your policy period, regardless of the date you submit the claim.
 This means you could potentially submit a claim years after your policy period ended, as long as the event that triggers the claim occurred during your period of coverage.

 One advantage of having this type of policy is that the period of time you are insured is protected “forever” by the occurrence policy you had that year.
 When your policy period has ended, there is no need to renew the policy or purchase “tail coverage” (explained later in this article) to cover events from your policy period.
 As a business owner, if you face the risk of unknown or unreported claims arising long after your policy period is over, an occurrence policy might be right for you.

 “Manifest” versus “Exposure.”
 An interesting provision to look for in occurrence policies, as it pertains to bodily injury claims, is the concept of “manifest” versus “exposure.”
 There is a growing realization and understanding of the dangerous effects of long-term exposure to toxins, such as asbestos, cadmium, crystalline silica and more.
 Regarding an occurrence policy, the question is whether a bodily injury occurred when the injury “manifested” itself or occurred when the injured party was first “exposed” to the toxin.
 How an insurer defines occurrence may differ from carrier to carrier, so make sure to discuss this with an ALIGNED Insurance Advocate.